mlresearch/v33/_posts/2014-04-02-hajighassemi14.md

 ---
-title: "{Analytic Long-Term Forecasting with Periodic Gaussian Processes}"
+title: Analytic Long-Term Forecasting with Periodic Gaussian Processes
 abstract: Gaussian processes are a state-of-the-art method for learning    models from data.
 Data with an underlying periodic structure appears    in many areas, e.g., in climatology or robotics.
 It is often    important to predict the long-term